N0NameN0/SantoMcpServer/README.md

 # SantoMcpServer
-a tiny Mcp Server based on FastMCP with simple enable/disable module tools facilities.
+A tiny Mcp Server based on FastMCP with simple enable/disable module tools facilities.

+It use the same mechanism as APACHE config site.

+Two directories :

+"tool_available/" ( where you put your modules )

+"tool_enabled/"( where you put modules symlink you wanted to be enabled )

 ## Installation
 Nothing special, there is a little requirements.txt file with only fastmcp and uvicorn